MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/manage.md

 ---
-title: BitLocker common operations
+title: BitLocker management tools
-description: Learn how to use different tools to operate BitLocker in your organization. ms.collection:
+description: Learn how to use different tools to operate BitLocker. ms.collection:
   - tier1
 ms.topic: how-to
 ms.date: 07/25/2023
 ---

-# BitLocker common operations
+# BitLocker management tools

-There are differnt tools and options to operate BitLocker:
+There are differnt tools and options to manage and operate BitLocker:

-- the BitLocker drive encryption tools include the two command-line tools *manage-bde.exe* and *repair-bde.exe*
 - the BitLocker PowerShell module
+- the BitLocker drive encryption tools
 - Control Panel

 The BitLocker drive encryption tools and BitLocker PowerShell module can be used to perform any tasks that can be accomplished through the BitLocker control panel.
-They are appropriate to use for automated deployments and other scripting scenarios.
+They are appropriate to use for automated deployments and other scripting scenarios.\

-Manage-bde is a command-line tool that can be used for scripting BitLocker operations.
-Manage-bde offers additional options not displayed in the BitLocker control panel.
-For a complete list of the `manage-bde.exe` options, see the [Manage-bde](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/ff829849(v=ws.11)) command-line reference.
-Manage-bde includes fewer default settings and requires greater customization for configuring BitLocker.
-For example, using just the `manage-bde.exe -on` command on a data volume will fully encrypt the volume without any authenticating protectors.
-A volume encrypted in this manner still requires user interaction to turn on BitLocker protection, even though the command successfully completed because an authentication method needs to be added to the volume for it to be fully protected.
-The following sections provide examples of common usage scenarios for manage-bde.
+The BitLocker Control Panel applet allows users to perform basic tasks such as turning on BitLocker on a drive and specifying unlock methods and authentication methods.
+The BitLocker Control Panel applet is appropriate to use for basic BitLocker tasks.

+This article describes the BitLocker management tools and how to use them, providing practical examples.

+## BitLocker PowerShell module

+The BitLocker PowerShell module enables administrators to integrate BitLocker options into existing scripts with ease.
+For a list of cmdlets included in module, their description and syntax, che the [BitLocker PowerShell reference article](/powershell/module/bitlocker).

-## BitLocker Repair Tool
+## BitLocker drive encryption tools

-Hard disk areas on which BitLocker stores critical information could be damaged, for example, when a hard disk fails or if Windows exits unexpectedly.
+The BitLocker drive encryption tools include the two command-line tools:

+- *Configuration Tool* (`manage-bde.exe`) can be used for scripting BitLocker operations, offering options that aren't present in the BitLocker Control Panel applet.
+For a complete list of the `manage-bde.exe` options, see the [Manage-bde](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/ff829849(v=ws.11)) command-line reference
-The BitLocker Repair Tool (*repair-bde.exe*) is useful for disaster recovery scenarios, in which a BitLocker protected drive can't be unlocked normally or using the recovery console.
+- *Repair Tool* (`repair-bde.exe`) is useful for disaster recovery scenarios, in which a BitLocker protected drive can't be unlocked normally or using the recovery console

+### Repair tool

 The Repair Tool can reconstruct critical parts of the drive and salvage recoverable data, as long as a valid recovery password or recovery key is used to decrypt the data.
 If the BitLocker metadata data on the drive is corrupt, the backup key package in addition to the recovery password or recovery key must be supplied.
-The key package is backed up in Active Directory Domain Services (AD DS) if the default settings for AD DS backup are used.
 With the key package and either the recovery password or recovery key, portions of a corrupted BitLocker-protected drive can be decrypted.
-Each key package works only for a drive that has the corresponding drive identifier.
-The BitLocker Recovery Password Viewer can be used to obtain this key package from AD DS.
+Each key package works only for a drive that has the corresponding drive identifier

 > [!TIP]
 > If recovery information is not backed up to AD DS or if key packages need to be saved in an alternative way, use the following command to generate a key package for a volume: